Whether or not your prospect buys from you comes down to their buyer’s journey.

 - Do we have a clear process to answer and resolve any start-up questions or concerns?
 Process is key at this point in time, both for the new customer and your team.

 - Do we provide transition support and guidance?
 Is there someone dedicated to this transition or implementation time to help guide new customers through and provide for their needs?
 Your job is to make this process as easy as possible.
 Provide support, resources, project management, and even help them with communications around the transition.

 Analyze.
 Improve.
 Repeat.

 These 15 questions will help you critique and improve your own buyer’s journey.

-The best strategy is answer them yourself once and then go through the buyer’s journey in real time and answer them again.
+The best strategy is to answer them yourself once and then go through the buyer’s journey in real-time and answer them again.
 You’ll most likely find discrepancies between what you thought the experience was and what it actually is.

 Creating a buyer experience that generates, nurtures, and converts prospects into happy customers is no easy or quick process, but a successful buyer’s journey will not only bring you new customers through the process itself, but also lay the foundation for loyal brand ambassadors and continue business growth.